nickbeholz/nicolebeholz.com/_posts/2016-07-11-zweimeilenladen.markdown

 client: Own project
 role: Co-founder
 service: Development and implementation of retail concept, design, PR and marketing, event mangement
-description: "Zweimeilenladen is a pop-up store concept for local products and local production.
-It gathered the best products produced within a two-mile-radius in Hamburg and Berlin.
-The range of goods included coffee and chocolate as well as clothing and accessories, utensils for urban gardeners as well as books, bikes and beds.
-In addition, we hosted numerous events and workshops on the subject of local production and DIY."
+description: "Zweimeilenladen is a pop-up store for local products and local production.
+It gathered the best products created within a two-mile-radius in Hamburg and Berlin, including coffee and chocolate as well as clothing and accessories, utensils for urban gardeners as well as books, bikes and beds.
+In addition, we hosted numerous events and workshops on local production and DIY."
 ---